(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 has a tax loss carryover that will shelter any income it may

-earn from investing the funds.
+earn from investing the funds or other assets.

 CHAPTER 11 BANKRUPTCY--Also sometimes referred to